kimono998/playpen_challenge/README.md

 Have a look at the [Leaderboard](./LEADERBOARD.md) to compare your results with scores from a selection of baseline models as well as those obtained by other participants.
 The Leaderboard will be updated when new results are submitted.

+To participate in the challenge, submit your model and results between **June 22nd** and **July 5th 2026** using [this form](https://forms.gle/d8KdNVxfPm3UmGcW6).
+To ensure your submission is accepted, please provide full, merged model weights (LoRA adapters **must be merged** into the base model before submission)!

 We will post updates here.
 The best way to communicate with us about matters concerning the shared task (both code-wise, for evaluation or learning, and regarding procedural matters) is via issues in this repository.
 (Please use the label "shared-task-2026" for procedural question that likely won't result in changes to the code here.)
 Remember to also look for closed issues before you file a new one.

 Alright.
 Playschool is in session -- happy learning and interacting!